Loading...

 Common measurement equivalents in grams

-Yes, pure distilled bourbon is considered gluten-free.
-While it is made from grains like corn, rye, and barley, the distillation process removes the gluten proteins, making it safe for most individuals with celiac disease or gluten sensitivities.
+No. Although bourbon is made from grains like corn, rye, and barley, the distillation process removes gluten proteins, making it safe for most people with celiac disease.

 Explore more ingredients in the other category with complete nutrition information.